Jonathan Schoop Player Props: Tigers vs. Royals

-On Monday, Jonathan Schoop (batting .143 in his past 10 games) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+On Tuesday, Jonathan Schoop (.167 batting average in his past 10 games, with a double, three walks and an RBI) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
 First pitch is at 6:40 PM ET.

-In his last appearance, he went 1-for-4 with an RBI against the Twins.
+In his most recent appearance, he went 1-for-4 with a double against the Royals.

 Jonathan Schoop Game Info & Props vs. the Royals